awesome-release/terraform-demo/README.md

 ...
 ```

+> **_NOTE:_**  This terraform service is a "dummy" service used only for the job runner in the next step.
+If you enable this service in the workflows section below, you can use the container as a shell location to execute debuging/troulbeshooting commands (like `terraform output` as one example.)

 Below the services section, add a `jobs` section with a job to run the terraform script.
 Make sure the `from_services` field points to the service `name` created from the previous step:

 ```